Raigforce/clogs/bot.md

-# pmo changelogs
+# changelogs

 All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
+the format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

 ## [2025-06-13]